saki2015/novel_quest/README.md

-Used cross validation to select the best model from a group of regression models based on the lowest mean_squared_error;
+Using cross validation to select the best model from a group of models based on the lowest mean_squared_error/ accuracy score;
-Then tuned this model for optimal parameters using GridSearch; then made predictions using this model with the optimal parameters.
+Then tuning this model for optimal parameters using GridSearch; and making predictions using this model with the optimal parameters.